 - Record only positive cultures that occur at your study hospital.
 If a blood culture is drawn at another hospital prior to this admission visit, it should not be recorded.
-However, if this culture is positive AND the baby is considered to have an infection at the time of arrival to your hospital, this should be recorded as an infection episode under diagnosis of infection (given that this is an ongoing concern of the patient).
-In this instance, record the infection type according to the definitions of infection diagnosis listed in appendix V, and make a note in the comments box regarding the details of the positive culture including the organism discovered. - ❖ If patient is transferred in your hospital from a non-CNN hospital with a positive culture, record it as "Admitted with infection from other hospital" under "Diagnosis of Infection". - Enter positive blood cultures found on autopsy here, and enter date of death as date of the blood or CSF draw. - ❖ Admissions to NICU from your ER Department: Include positive cultures drawn in the emergency department of your hospital immediately prior to admission to NICU.
+However, if this culture is positive AND the baby is considered to have an infection at the time of arrival to your hospital, this should be recorded as an infection episode under Type of Infection (given that this is an ongoing concern of the patient).
+In this instance, record the infection type according to the definitions of infection diagnosis listed in appendix V, and make a note in the comments box regarding the details of the positive culture including the organism discovered. - ❖ If patient is transferred into your hospital from a non-CNN hospital with a positive blood, CSF or viral culture, or a confirmed diagnosis of infection as identified in Appendix V, record it as "Admitted with infection from other hospital" under "Type of Infection".
+Do not include infections that occurred at CNN hospitals. - \ Enter positive blood cultures found on autopsy here, and enter date of death as date of the blood or CSF draw. - ❖ Admissions to NICU from your ER Department: Include positive cultures drawn in the emergency department of your hospital immediately prior to admission to NICU.
 Record the appropriate date of the culture (this may be the day before your admission date for those who are admitted after midnight.)
 These should also be counted in the "Total # of blood cultures" and "Total # of CSF cultures".